neutralusername/Systemge/README.md

 - Clients communicate with each through "Brokers".
 - Each Broker is responsible for a set of Topics.
 - If a Client wants to publish a message it will ask the "Resolver" which Broker is responsible for this Topic.
-- The Resolver replies with the Brokers address as well as its TLS certificate which the Client remembers.
+- The Resolver replies with the Brokers address as well as its TLS certificate.
-- Clients can connect to Brokers and subscribe to a subset of Topics.
+- Clients can connect to Brokers to publish messages and subscribe to a subset of Topics.
+- Should connection issues arise the Client will try to resolve this Topic again.
 - If a Broker receives a Message it will distribute this message to every subscriber of its Topic.

 Most steps are handled by the library.